 the second location was at the corner of Richmond and Graustark (photo below);

-In the history of the school, Kinkaid has had four headmasters.
+In the history of the School, Kinkaid has had five headmasters.
 They are listed below.

 |Margaret Hunter Kinkaid||1906-1951